Vercel AI SDK integration

 - Automatic context injection: Middleware prepends Zep’s context block as a system message on each new user turn

-- One write per turn: An
+- One write per turn: Persist through the middleware (

-onFinishcallback persists the full turn once, even across a multi-step tool loop - On-demand tools: Let the model search and persist memory explicitly inside a tool loop
+persist: true) or anonFinishcallback — either path writes the full turn once, even across a multi-step tool loop - On-demand tools: Let the model search and persist memory explicitly inside a tool loop

 - Works with